laujane15/Congenital-Syphilis-Estimates/README.md

-This is a .py file with CS estimates based on the WHO CS estimation tool.
+This is a .py file with CS estimates based on the WHO CS estimation tool/methodology.

-Congenital Syphilis (CS) modelling
+Congenital Syphilis (CS) modelling equations:
 Number of syphilis infected pregnancies = Number of pregnancies X maternal prevalence Percentage of pregnancies treated = ANC coverage X screening coverage X treatment coverage
 (assumption: women who don’t attend ANC or who attend ANC but are not screened are not treated)